 Use the following steps when you are configuring additional UPS devices (i.e., those other than the first one) on the Series 9X8, 9X9, N-Class or A-Class system and for configuring all UPS devices on the Series 991, 995, and 997 systems.

-1. At the MPE prompt, start the NMMGR program.
+1. At the MPE prompt, after booting the system using the CONFIG.SYS configuration group, start the NMMGR program.
 Enter:

 RUN NMMGR.PUB.SYS